 In the year 1760, the church was rebuilt, with the statue being substituted with a statue of ‘Our Lady of Navigators’ in St. Andrew’s Church which is nearby.

-The statue has an interesting history.
+The statue has a fascinating history.
 It is told that a Koli fisherman had a dream of finding a statue in the sea, and the statue was found floating in the sea between 1700 and 1760.

 The Jesuit Annual Letter, which is dated 1669 and was published in the book of St. Andrew’s Church, Bandra (1616–1966), confirms this fact.